-“If you think about it there’s not one central place where nerds or [movie and TV] fans can come express themselves.
-We want to be that place,” said Tobias Bauckhage, CEO and co-founder Moviepilot, in an interview with Tech.eu.
+“If you think about it there’s not one central place where nerds or fans can come express themselves.
+We want to be that place,” said Tobias Bauckhage, CEO and co-founder Moviepilot, in an interview with tech.eu.

 I can see his point, while some people might feel comfortable (and even proud) about posting vacation photos on Facebook, they might not have the same sentiment about sharing an image they created, which is essentially a mash-up of Robert Pattinson and Ian Somerhalder, of the “ultimate HOT vampire”.

 “We’re nerds.
 We do stuff for nerds that doesn’t necessarily get shared but there’s millions and millions of people who really passionately care about it,” he added.

 Following the announcement, I had a chat with Bauckhage at Moviepilot’s Berlin office about how the site garnered such a big audience, why major American film studios such as Paramount came knocking on the company’s door, and to get details about its sale of the German business.

 Moviepilot’s two-story office in Kreuzberg is mostly high ceilings and gold-painted walls covered with, unsurprisingly, framed movie posters.